jape2116/Hope-Community/2017-12-17_Leadership_Meeting.md

 * Up

 * Children/Youth
 	* We will be down with the curriculum we are using now Dec 31!
 We will start this curriculum that first Sunday in January.
 I will have the first 2 months curriculum next week to start looking through.
 The good thing about us starting a few months behind them is they have already started working out kinks.
 Also, each month (4-5 lessons) work through the Lord’s Prayer!
 So it’s using 3DM stuff without the specific language.
 Also, the point is to help our kiddos become bible literate.
 I will bring the curriculum to church on the 17th if you guys wanted to look through it at the board meeting!

+	* I want the nursery workers to do the Bible story & activity w/ the older kids on Sundays.
+Courtney is making a bin of materials for the month we will switch out 4th week for the next month.
+Would like to host a quick meeting after church on December 31st to go over the new materials.
+Anyone interested in joining the children's ministry can attend.

 ---